learningproof/tid-i-d/draft-goldman-tid.md

 Developed for use in a high-bandwidth distributed social networking context, the TID is essentially a highly-compact UUIDv6 variant that optimizes for a few specific properties (most notably being sortable both bytewise and lexically) and fits into the space-efficient `int64` type of languages that support it.
-It uses a bespoke base-32 encoding alphabet rather than the similar base32hex encoding, as the latter mandates a final padding character and is less URL-safe.
+One way it achieves these properties is by using a bespoke base-32 encoding alphabet rather than the similar base32hex encoding.

 --- middle